Grin (GRIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Grin Historical Price

-According to the latest data gathered on Grin live price page, the current price of Grin is 0.01708365USD.
-The circulating supply of Grin(GRIN) is 197.97M GRIN , giving it a market capitalization of $3.38M.
+According to the latest data gathered on Grin live price page, the current price of Grin is 0.01628487USD.
+The circulating supply of Grin(GRIN) is 198.53M GRIN , giving it a market capitalization of $3.23M.

 The Grin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GRIN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.